Gratheon/website/about/🌻 Purpose/🌻 Purpose.md

 ### Elevator pitch for the investors 💶
 📢 Do you like honey, how about apples?
 5 years ago I became a beekeeper to get both by improving pollination of my garden and taking care of the cutest bees.

 Soon enough I understood that bees can [🧶 Swarm](../🌨️%20Problems/🧶%20Swarming.md) and get [🦀 Varroa Mite Infestations](../🌨️%20Problems/🦀%20Infestations.md).
 To manage that, I had to lift heavy beehives every week to inspect and treat bees, otherwise they would get weak and die over the winter.
-And I did lose lots of fami
+Losing a colony is not just 300 euros of monetary loss, its also amotion, time and effort

 Imagine a new type of modular robotic beehive that inspects the bees and [👨🏻‍🚀 semi-professional beekeepers](../products/clients/👨🏻‍🚀%20Semi-professional%20beekeepers.md) see colony development over time automatically.
 This allows to save time, travel to the field and scale precise pollination, giving 40% more crop yields to farmers.